CoachAsim/engineering-practicum-term-01-final-project-guide/03-timeline.md

 These times are just guides, not absolute time limits ⏱️ Don't rush yourself!
 It's just good to begin to get a gauge on how long it takes you to do things.
 As always, with practice, things that used to take an hour can eventually take 5 minutes 😎

 ## Daily Breakdown
-### Professional Software Engineering: Git & Github Daily
+### Professional Software Engineering: Git & Github
 - At the end of each day you should commit to git 🛟 https://github.com/git-guides/git-commit
-- Make sure your commits have messages and those messages are descriptive.
+- Make sure your commits have messages and those messages are descriptive
+- Remember, you have to push to your Github repo to see your finished project in Github

 ### Day 1: Planning & Setup (1.5 hours)
 - Choose project focus (15 min)